ntamas/pyqtm/README.md

   values like `1 + sqrt(2)` exactly -- just use a probability amplitude of 1
   for multiple rules and they will automatically be normalized appropriately.
   See `doc/examples/hadamard.json` for an example.
+* In the `rules` array, you can add arbitrary strings as comments; these will be ignored by the parser.

 ## Caveats